rubenvanstaden/spira/README.md

 ## History of changes

 ### Version 0.1.0 (XXX, 2019)
+* Updated mixins to a single MixinBowl meta-configuration.
 * Updated the datatype parameter of ports that represents primitive connects.
 * Updated parameter field to accept an extra restriction argument.
 * Added NumberField which supports 'int' and 'float' parameters.